WINNERS OF THE BIKE TO WORK DAY WORKPLACE CHALLENGE, May 20, 2016

 The Capital District Transportation Committee (CDTC) announces the winners of the Bike to Work Day Workplace Challenge (#B2W518) for employers in Albany, Rensselaer, Saratoga, and Schenectady Counties.
 Bike to Work Day is an annual event held each spring throughout the country that promotes bicycling as a fun way to commute to work.
-This year, over 400 people registered for the challenge, amounting to over 4,000 bicycle miles, replacing about 166 gallons of fuel, 3,300 lbs of CO₂, and burning about 180,000 calories!
+This year, over 500 people registered for the challenge, amounting to about 5,700 bicycle miles, replacing about 230 gallons of fuel, 4,500 lbs of CO₂, and burning about 245,000 calories!
 Pictures are being posted here.

-Trophies are donated by Bikeatoga and Doug Haller, Albany Bicycle Coalition’s Lorenz Worden, Troy Bike Rescue’s Dakota and Sheila, and Steven Rolf Kroeger.
-Trophies will remain with this year’s winner until Bike to Work Day 2016.
+Trophies are donated by Bikeatoga, Albany Bicycle Coalition, Troy Bike Rescue, Steven Rolf Kroeger, and the Albany Public Library.
+Trophies will remain with this year’s winners until Bike to Work Day 2017.

 THE WINNERS ARE…